Use this troubleshooting guide to help to identify and resolve commonly encountered issues during Cards development.

 - Refresh your browser to view the updates

 Additionally, you can create multiple bit.ly URLs to allow for repeat testing.
-For example, adding dummy parameters to the end of your URL (
+For example, adding placeholder value parameters to the end of your URL (

 http://www.test.com/?x=test1) or a unique hash (